BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/conda_singularity_modules.md

 - [Singularity containers](../singularity/)
 - [Conda](spiedie_conda.html)

-Depending on your workload dependecies, one of the above solutions should get you up and running on Spiedie.
+Depending on your workload dependencies, one of the above solutions should get you up and running on Spiedie.

 Here are a few suggestions to help you choose the best solutions.